 The Rec Tech assists park staff in studying recreational use of the park.
 They maintain electronic trail counters on carriage roads and trails, use GPS to map and record condition of social trails and other sites of interest in the park, and administer visitor questionnaires and perform other routine monitoring and research tasks.

-Friends of Acadia has supported this program since 1997, when the Ridge Runner positions were created and endowed.
-Open Ridge Runner positions are generally posted in January or February for the following summer, at Employment Opportunities.
+Friends of Acadia has supported this program since 1997, when the positions were created and endowed.
+Originally called Ridge Runners the name was changed in 2016 when the Summit Steward and Ridge Runner Positions merged into one group.
+Open Summit Steward positions are generally posted in January or February for the following summer, at Employment Opportunities.

 When hiking on Acadia’s historic trail system, please “Leave No Trace” – walk only on the trail or durable surfaces, avoid stepping on or picking vegetation, and don’t modify trail cairns (or build new ones).